Red-backed salamander: Mimicry

-The lead-backed are absent in northeastern United States and southeastern Canada.
+Lead-backed individuals are absent in northeastern United States and southeastern Canada.
 Instead, another phase called erythristic is observed and exclusive in these areas.
 This phase shows macro- and microgeographic variation in frequency.
 Regardless of the wide geographic variation, the highest frequency is always under 25%.
 This phase of P. cinereus mimic Notophthalmus viridescens to protect themselves.
 Birds selectively avoid to predate all-red or erythristic color P. cinereus because they think that red color is a signal of noxiousness and toxicity.
 Even if people trained the birds to enhance the avoidance by increasing exposure to red efts (juvenile Notophthalmus viridescens), the frequencies of erythrism is never above 25%.